AGentW29/AGentW29/README.md

 # Turtlearth Website

-A website project featuring drawing and chat functionality.
+A website project for true Turtleearthers.

 ## Project Structure